What is Just in Time Retirement?

 Just in Time Retirement combines the Toyota Production System, the Law of Attraction, and the Power of Now to empower those who desperately want to retire, but fear they can’t because of money.

-Through experience, we know that if you treat your retirement as your business, decide what you value most, you can retire, follow your dreams, and lead a happy life!
+Through experience, we know that if you treat your retirement as your business, and decide what you value most, you can retire, follow your dreams, and lead a happy life!

 Armed with a “lean” mindset, retiring becomes an opportunity to confront one’s ego and to create an experience based on value as opposed to fear and peer pressure.